Mithra KaushikMercury Staff

 New qualification process allows students to relate knowledge, tutoring skills through differing depth levels

-Starting this fall, a globally-recognized certification for peer mentors is available for students through UTD’s Institute for Peer Mentorship.
+Starting this fall, a globally-recognized certification for peer mentors is available for students through UTD’s Institute for Peer Mentoring.

 The qualification process equips students with the skills and teaches them how to apply mentoring knowledge to become a better mentor.